Ruins of Past Glory

-During the Winglies' reign, all their structures used to float in the sky so as to facilitate controlling the creatures below – until they were shot down by Humans and the Dragoons.
-Their cities are characterized by the teleportation devices that allow them to move around easily, and at the height of their power, even instant teleportation to other cities was possible.
+During the Winglies’ reign, all their structures used to float in the sky so as to facilitate controlling the creatures below — until they were shot down by Humans and the Dragoons.
+Their cities are characterized by teleportation devices that allow them to move around easily; at the height of their power, even instant teleportation to other cities was possible.

 Birth City Crystal Palace

 Alhough it is a remains of the Winglies, the Crystal Palace in the capital Leningrad has become the residence of the royal family of Mille Seseau.
-In the past, it was called the Birth City due to its status as the city where Wingly babies were selected: Those with weak magic power weren't allowed to be born.
+In the past, it was called the Birth City due to its status as the city where Wingly babies were selected: Those with weak magic power weren’t allowed to be born.
 Its counterpart is the Death City Mayfil.
-The palace itself used to be a fort for the Winglies, and one of its chambers was used for a sealing ceremony.
+The palace itself used to be a Wingly fort, and one of its chambers was used for a sealing ceremony.

 Royal Capital Kadessa

-Kadessa was also the site of the final battle of the Dragon Campaign (the one depicted in the FMV), destroyed along with Melbu Frahma and the Crystal Sphere.
-When the party visits the place, they encounter the Super Virage that Kanzas gave his life to vanquish (the game script refers to Belzac by mistake).
-A presumably distorted version of the Winglies' palace, which used to be part of Kadessa, is seen as an illusion in the last dungeon.
+Kadessa was also the site of the final battle of the Dragon Campaign (as depicted in the FMV), destroyed along with Melbu Frahma and the Crystal Sphere.
+When the party visits the site, they encounter the Super Virage that Kanzas gave his life to vanquish (the game script refers to Belzac by mistake, who was killed by a regular Virage as he shielded Shirley).
+A presumably distorted version of the Winglies’ palace, which used to be part of Kadessa, is seen as an illusion in the last dungeon.